GoAhead-at/FreezeLogger/skyrim-freeze-fix/README.md

 - `breaks_done` stays at `0` unless such a cycle fires AND persists past the confirmation window (i.e. it's a real deadlock, not a near-miss).
+- `reaper:` fields are zero unless `[reaper] enabled = true`.
+With the v2.0.3 redesign the field semantics shifted slightly:
+  `threads` is the count of active `WaitGraph` slots scanned this tick (no longer a Toolhelp32 enumeration of all process threads), `spinners` matches it (every WaitGraph slot is a thread sitting in the AcquireHook slow path), `candidates` is the count of edges with a held foreign owner, and `stale_reaped` increments only when a CAS force-released a lock whose owner thread had died.

 The healthy signature is `phase4_queued > 0, breaks_done = 0`: the
 structural fix is preempting cycles and the runtime breaker is